Family of American says he was freed by Taliban in swap

 “I am so happy to hear that my brother is safe and on his way home to us.
 Our family has prayed for this each day of the more than 31 months he has been a hostage.
 We never gave up hope that he would survive and come home safely to us,” said a statement from the sister, Charlene Cakora.

-In Afghanistan, Noorzai told reporters at a press conference that he had been released from an unspecified U.S. prison and handed over earlier in the day to the Taliban in Kabul, in exchange for an American prisoner held in Afghanistan whom he did not identify.
-Frerichs’ family subsequently confirmed that it was him.
+In Afghanistan, Noorzai, who was arrested in 2005 on federal heroin trafficking charges in the U.S., told reporters at a press conference that he had been released from an unspecified U.S. prison and handed over earlier in the day to the Taliban in Kabul as part of the swap.
+Frerichs’s family and U.S. officials subsequently confirmed that Frerichs was the American who was part of the deal.

+Noorzai was sentenced in 2009 to life imprisonment after being convicted in federal court in Manhattan, with Justice Department prosecutors accusing him of owning opium fields in Kandahar province and relying on a network of distributors in New York who sold the heroin.
+At the time of his sentencing, the then-top federal prosecutor in Manhattan said Noorzai’s worldwide narcotics network supported a Taliban regime that made Afghanistan a breeding ground for international terrorism.”

 Frerichs, 60, had been working on civil engineering projects at the time of his Jan.
 31, 2020 abduction in Kabul.
 He was last seen in a video posted last spring by The New Yorker i n which he appeared in traditional Afghan clothing and pleaded for his release.
 The publication said it obtained the clip from an unidentified individual in Afghanistan.

-Note: This story has corrected a version earlier in the day that cited Taliban claims that Noorzai was held at Guantanamo Bay; the claim was disproved by U.S. officials.